It’s been a long time since we chi-fi people found something new in the sub $30 zone.

-The upgradability or modding ability of moondrop chu is another reason to go for it.
+Unlike the issues with planar IEMs, the Moondrop Chu can easily be fixed with some mods.
+In fact, the upgradability or the modding ability of moondrop chu is another reason to go for it.
 You see with the mods you can take the chu to a whole different level.

 However, modding the Moondrop Chu is a hard task to accomplish.
 A Facebook user named Yannick Khong has a fresh take on it.

 He came up with the idea while working on the Aria SE-X. He claims that this is capable of fixing the issues the first MAX version tried to fix.